an-intrepid-coder/sector34_devlog_aar_runs/010_4/run.md

 [![s57t](s57t.jpg)](s57.jpg)

 This might be winnable in the first wave!
-Perhaps it was partially because of the orientation of the attack this time around, but the counter attacks were extremely "sharp" and the tide turned very quickly once that epic back and forth in the bottom part of the line went down.
+Perhaps it was partially because of the orientation of the attack this time around, but the counter-attacks were extremely "sharp" and the tide turned very quickly once that epic back and forth in the bottom part of the line went down.

 [![s58t](s58t.jpg)](s58.jpg)

 [![s59t](s59t.jpg)](s59.jpg)

-**Oh, How the Turn Tables**: With just over a hundred turns until the earliest point at which the 2nd wave could hit, now seems like the time to counter attack across the line.
+**Oh, How the Turn Tables**: With just over a hundred turns until the earliest point at which the 2nd wave could hit, now seems like the time to counter-attack across the line.
 With the bottom part of the invader line broken, we now seek to repeat the complex mixture of fixing attacks, sharpening attacks, and main attacks, to break their line and push through!

 [![s60t](s60t.jpg)](s60.jpg)

 [![s61t](s61t.jpg)](s61.jpg)

-**Mopping Up**: A couple of big battles remain, but our combined attacks and timing overhwhelmed the invaders!
+**Mopping Up**: A couple of big battles remain, but our combined attacks and timing overwhelmed the invaders!
 And with quite a lot of time before the next wave.

 [![s62t](s62t.jpg)](s62.jpg)